Kate-who-codes/ETL_Project/README.md

 Combine data of two datasets (different csv) into one single table (renaming columns,merging was performed) in Pandas Python Library.

 # Proposed Load
-PostgeSQL (pgAdmin) to be used to load the final (merged table)into and  to quiery from
+PostgeSQL (pgAdmin) to be used to load the final (merged table)into and  to quiery from.